|Date of Birth||2 April 1914, Marylebone, London, England, UK|

-Guinness was one of three major British actors, along with Laurence Olivier and John Gielgud, who successfully made the transition from Shakespearean theatre in their home country to Hollywood blockbusters immediately after the Second World War.
-He has also won a BAFTA Award, Golden Globe, and a Tony Award, as well as an Academy Award.
-In 1959, he was knighted by Elizabeth II for services to the arts.
-He received a star on the Hollywood Walk of Fame in 1960, and the Academy Honorary Award for lifetime achievement in 1980.
+Guinness was also one of three British actors, along with Laurence Olivier and John Gielgud, who made the transition from Shakespearean theatre in England to Hollywood blockbusters immediately after the Second World War.

 - IMDb Mini Biography By: Pedro Borges